KeyboardSlayer7/password_manager/README.md

 ## How

+The password manager uses a master password based approach to encrypting password.
+A key is generated from the users master password, using a password based key derivation function, which is used to encrypt passwords for storing and decrypt passwords when retrieving them.
+The program uses the AES-256 encryption algorithm to handle encryption and decryption, and uses the SHA256 algorithm to store the users master password so that it can be checked every time the user tries to log in.

 ## Feedback

 I've only been working with C/C++ for a few years and am still fairly new to CMake, so I'd love to hear your thoughts!
 If you find any bugs or have any suggestions, feel free to email me at keyboardslayer7@protonmail.com.
 Any feedback, big or small, is greatly appreciated!